octo-technology/OpenTezos/docs/michelson/instructions.md

 #### RIGHT

 The `RIGHT p` instruction takes the top-element of the stack and produces a *union*.
-The top-element is placed in the left branch of the `or` structure and the right branch is type with the given p parameter.
+The top-element is placed in the left branch of the `or` structure and the right branch is typed with the given `p` argument.

 It consumes a type definition on top of the stack and pushes a union where the right part is defined as the consumed type definition.